 About 7 months after buying the site we decided it’s time to sell, simply to lock in the profits and reinvest in other properties.
 For such sites, I usually do a no reserve auction, with the premium upgrade at Flippa to attract more attention and more bids.
 It’s very important to properly collect and present all the stats in an auction.
 Selling can also be very time consuming, the auction generated over 4k views and I had over 20 people contact me with questions.

-A large percentage of Flippa auctions end up with a nonpaying winner, so I believe it’s very important to try to check the top bidders to make sure they have funds available and are serious about buying if you simply approve all bids you increase the likelihood of having the buyer fail to follow through with the purchase and then you’d have to relist the site and run another auction, which besides being quite a time consuming, usually ends up selling for significantly less.
+Sometimes Flippa auctions end up with a nonpaying winner, so I believe it’s very important to try to check the top bidders to make sure they have funds available and are serious about buying if you simply approve all bids you increase the likelihood of having the buyer fail to follow through with the purchase and then you’d have to relist the site and run another auction, which besides being quite a time consuming, usually ends up selling for significantly less.
 So after discussing it with a few top bidders I decided to sell at a lower bin earlier rather than have the auction run till the end (which may have brought a higher price but could also result in a non-paying bidder).